Software Engineer

 The "Awsom" Project

 For the past few years I've been working on a real estate search app called "Awsom".
-The main goal of the project is to use it as a means to get better with Next.js, Typescript, Node and other libraries, as well as to demonstrate the kind of code I have experience working on.
+The main goal of the project is to use it as a means to get better with Next.js, Typescript, Node and other libraries, as well as to demonstrate the kind of app I have experience working on.
 I'm hosting the app on Vercel, the database is hosted on MongoDB Atlas and I'm using ImageKit to host my images.

 The Awsom website